toshi-kishikawa/OMARU/README.md

     # Download and prepare reference databases of phylogenetic analyses (based on ChocoPhlAn) in a FASTA format.
     Prepare_reference_ChocoPhlAn.sh OMARU_dir/OMARU_databases
    ```
-if you adopt your original reference data, the additional following data should be prepared in `OMARU_dir/OMARU_databases`.
+if you adopt your original phylogenetic reference data, the additional following data should be prepared in `OMARU_dir/OMARU_databases`.

   1 `NCBI_species_scaffold_<phylogenetic_reference>.txt` (Refer to `NCBI_species_scaffold_EXAMPLE.txt`)
   **Row**  One scaffold in FASTA files per row
   **Column** 1.NCBI_Accession ID 2.Species 3.Scaffold